 - Platform Analyzer is similar to the System Analyzer but provides an overview of system performance with offline view.

-- Graphics Frame Analyzer for DirectX* provides a single-frame graphics analysis for DirectX* workloads.
+- Graphics Frame Analyzer provides a single-frame graphics analysis for Microsoft* DirectX*, OpenGL ES*, and OpenGL* workloads.

 - Which platforms do Graphics Performance Analyzers support?

 Graphics Performance Analyzers support multiple host and target operating systems.
 For a complete overview, see the System Requirements and Supported Platforms section of Graphics Performance Analyzers Release Notes.

 - How do Graphics Performance Analyzers compare with other Intel products such as Intel® VTune™ Amplifier XE and Intel® Parallel Studio, and how do I select the right one for my analysis/optimization needs?

 - Graphics Performance Analyzers offer complementary profiling capabilities to other Intel tools focused on debugging and deep hotspot analysis.
 Graphics Performance Analyzers can help determine whether potential performance bottlenecks exist, and offer the ability to perform "what if" experiments to help optimize the graphics portion of your application.
 For even deeper performance analysis you can use Intel VTune Amplifier XE with our tools to fine-tune games and media for optimal performance, ensuring cores are fully exploited and new processor capabilities are supported to the fullest.